Chapter 3 – Relationship to Clients – annotated

 The role of the court and law societies

-[12] These rules set out ethical standards to which all members of the profession must adhere.
+[12] These Code rules set out ethical standards to which all members of the profession must adhere.
 The courts have a separate supervisory role over court proceedings.
 In that role, the courts apply fiduciary principles developed by the courts to govern lawyers’ relationships with their clients, to ensure the proper administration of justice.
-A breach of the rules on conflicts of interest may lead to sanction by a law society even where a court dealing with the case may decline to order disqualification as a remedy.
+A breach of the Code section on conflict of interest may lead to sanction by a law society even where a court dealing with the case may decline to order disqualification as a remedy.

 Annotations